pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-2-dynasty-trust/chapter-4-south-dakota-dynasty-trust.md

 **Example Language**:
 ```
-This trust is established by [Primary Principal Name]
+This trust is established by Chimenime Xavier
-and [Secondary Principal Name], as Grantors (with [Primary Principal Name] retaining sole administrative control).
+and Judith, as Grantors (with Chimenime Xavier retaining sole administrative control).
 ```

 **Why Required**: Identifies who established the trust and has standing to challenge trust provisions.